hegdepavankumar/chatbot-using-python-NLTK/README.md

 History of chatbots dates back to 1966 when a computer program called ELIZA was invented by Weizenbaum.
 It imitated the language of a psychotherapist from only 200 lines of code.
 You can still converse with it here: [Eliza](http://psych.fullerton.edu/mbirnbaum/psych101/Eliza.htm?utm_source=ubisend.com&utm_medium=blog-link&utm_campaign=ubisend).

-On similar lines let's create a very basic chatbot utlising the Python's NLTK library.It's a very simple bot with hardly any cognitive skills,but still a good way to get into NLP and get to know about chatbots.
+On similar lines let's create a very basic chatbot utilizing Python's NLTK library.
+It's a very simple bot with hardly any cognitive skills, but still a good way to get into NLP and get to know about chatbots.

 # Outline